 Introduction

-Editor's Note: This clause contains information provided by ETSI SAGE.

 The present document contains a 256-bit example of set of algorithms, collectively called MILENAGE-256, which may be used as the authentication and key generation functions f1, f1*, f2, f2, f3, f5, f5, f5* and f5**.
 It is not mandatory to use the particular algorithms specified in this document – all eight functions are operator-specifiable rather than being fully standardised.
 Operators electing to employ this example set can further personalise the algorithms (as described in the text).
 The present document is one of four documents, which collectively comprise the entire specification of the example authentication and key generation algorithms.
 Namely:

 - 3GPP TS 35.234: "Specification of the MILENAGE-256 algorithm set: An example set of 256-bit 3GPP authentication and key generation functions f1, f1*, f2, f2, f3, f5, f5, f5* and f5**; Document 1: MILENAGE-256 General".